openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ## Summary

-Defines a set of annotations that can be applied to a Machine which can be used to delay the actions taken by the Machine controller once a Machine has been marked for deletion.
-These annotations are optional and may be applied during Machine creation, sometime after Machine creation by a user, or sometime after Machine creation by another controller or application, up until the Machine has been marked for deletion.
+Defines a set of lifecycle hooks that can be applied to a Machine which can be used to delay the actions taken by the Machine controller once a Machine has been marked for deletion.
+These hooks are optional and may be applied during Machine creation, sometime after Machine creation by a user, or sometime after Machine creation by another controller or application, up until the Machine has been marked for deletion.